 In several cases, family members reveal they were unaware of the conviction even though the family felt their ancestor was innocent.
 Does that really “tarnish” their family history?

-Perhaps the “shame” in these cases is closer to a fear.
-Fear of society’s judgment and whether that condemnation will bleed out over all family members.
+Perhaps the “shame” caused by the stigma in such cases is closer to a fear.
+Apprehension of society’s judgment and whether that condemnation will bleed out over all family members.

 (Related: Why you Should Write about Both Good AND Bad Sides of Ancestors in your Family Stories)